Tahoe East Shore Trail: What to Know Before You Go

 Access for All: The new Tahoe East Shore Trail offers a 3-mile long, 10-foot wide paved path that meets the American Disability Act standards to make certain that everyone can participate whether walking, rolling, running, or riding.
 Pedal-assist e-bikes are welcome, but leave motorized vehicles or scooters at home.

 Parking: To alleviate the risk of crossing SR 28, there are 91 new parking spots at the northern end of the trail, ensuring a safer, easier place to unload for the day.
 Roadside parking along SR 28 is now prohibited.
+You must pay to park in peak seasons.
+You can text tun1-1 to 727563 to pay by phone.

 Shuttle Services: The East Shore Express is a great way to access the path if parking is full.
 Pick up the shuttle at the old Incline Elementary School on Southwood or the Sand Harbor Visitors Center.
 Bus fare is $3 for the general public, and $1.50 for seniors and individuals with disabilities.